skitourenguru/Routes/README.md

 # Github

 ## 1. Intro
+**Git** is a **version control software system** that is capable of managing versions of source code or data.
+It is often used to control source **code** or source **data** by participants who are developing the code or data collaboratively.
+Today, Git is the de facto standard version control system.

+**GitHub** is is a proprietary developer platform that allows developers to create, store, manage, and share **code** resp. **data**.
+It is the world's largest source code host as of June 2023.
+Since 2018 its owned by Microsoft.

-An intro to the purpose and structure of Git: [Video](https://www.youtube.com/watch?v=e9lnsKot_SQ) Installation and first commands: [Video](https://www.youtube.com/watch?v=r8jQ9hVA2qs)
+* An intro to the purpose and structure of Git: [Video](https://www.youtube.com/watch?v=e9lnsKot_SQ)
+* Installation and first commands: [Video](https://www.youtube.com/watch?v=r8jQ9hVA2qs)

 ## 2. Install a GIT client

 Windows:
 Install [Git](https://git-scm.com/downloads/win)

-Accept all default values, ecept one: Override the default branch name.... (see second video).
+Accept all default values, ecept one: **Override the default branch name...** (see second video).

 ## 3. Clone Repo